albertotrunk/UE5-Dream/README.md

 **How it works:**

 Easy!
 Just click on the Main Menu -> Dream

 Text what you want and Unreal will do the rest in some minutes!

 For example:

-- I need a concept, simple as that:
+- I need a concept, simple as text something like: "A concept art of a beautiful city, fantasy, trending on artstation":

 ![eu5dream](https://user-images.githubusercontent.com/8300565/196512831-ddee57df-abd2-4ff2-9f92-4f4c5b2d0156.png)